-There are as many forms of solar panel mounts as there are places to put them.
-Each option comes down to the same purpose - to fix the panels in a position to best receive the sun’s energy, while being safe and resistant to adverse weather like high wind and snow.
+There are as many forms of solar panel mount as there are places to put them.
+Each option comes down to the same purpose, to fix the panels in a position to best receive the sun's energy, while being safe and resistant to adverse weather including high winds and snow.

-Roofs make an ideal location for solar arrays - they’re out of the way, make use of dead space and are more likely to be free from shading.
-As the most popular option, many different methods of rooftop mounting have been developed over the years, from standard fixings on top of the surface, to integrated finishes and specialist solar tiles.
+Roofs make an ideal location for solar arrays they are out of the way, make use of otherwise dead space, and are more likely to be free from shading.
+As the most popular option, many different methods of rooftop mounting have been developed, from standard fixings on top of the roof surface through to fully integrated finishes and specialist solar tiles.

-While less common in residential environments, ground mounted installations are well suited to high-volume commercial or utility solar generation.
-Panels are generally installed on metal frames secured into the ground with a concrete base or pile-driven poles.
-The freedom of an open space means you can choose the arrangement and tilt of panels to get the highest output.
+While less common in residential environments, ground-mounted installations are well suited to high-volume commercial or utility solar generation.
+Panels are typically installed on metal frames secured into the ground with a concrete base or pile-driven poles.
+The freedom of open space means the arrangement and tilt of panels can be chosen to maximise output.

-When developed with an ecological mindset, ground mounts can provide space for undisturbed wildlife or agricultural grazing.
+When developed with an ecological mindset, ground mounts can also provide space for undisturbed wildlife or agricultural grazing, an approach sometimes known as agrivoltaics.

-Roof mounted systems work well because the space cannot be used for any other purpose and planning permission is either unnecessary (see planning requirements) or is relatively easy to obtain, unless the building is listed or in a conservation area.
+Roof-mounted systems work well because the space cannot be used for any other purpose, and planning permission is either unnecessary or relatively straightforward to obtain, unless the building is listed or in a conservation area.

-Roofs can, however, be problematic from a structural point of view, as the loads imposed by the system can be significant (both down weight and ‘wind uplift’).
-Many roofs are not over engineered: they are not made to take additional loads that were never envisaged at the design stage.
-In addition the roof structure or covering may present a problem.
-Warm roofs are sometimes problematic, as are roofs containing asbestos.
+Roofs can, however, be problematic from a structural perspective.
+The loads imposed by a solar system can be significant, both in terms of dead weight and wind uplift, and many roofs are not engineered to take additional loads that were never anticipated at the design stage.
+The roof structure or covering may also present challenges, warm roofs can be problematic, as can roofs containing asbestos.

-Ground mounted systems are ideal where space is not limited and there is an easy cable route back to the incoming electricity supply.
-They can be oriented for maximum output and are often looked on favourably by planning departments where a roof mounted system might fail (for example on a listed building).
+Ground-mounted systems are ideal where space is not limited and there is a straightforward cable route back to the incoming electricity supply.
+They can be oriented for maximum output and are often viewed more favourably by planning departments in cases where a roof-mounted system might be refused, for example on a listed building.

 Whichever way you mount your PV system, it’s vital to keep it protected.
 Birds in particular can be a problem for rooftop installations, as they see the space under panels as an ideal nesting spot.
 Unfortunately this can cause damage to the system and the roof.
 You can combat this with specialist PV bird protection - spikes or mesh that deter the animals without harming them.

-Whichever mounting system you choose, we can most likely source and install it for you.
-Please get in touch for advice on your project or a free quote.
+Whichever mounting system your project requires, we can most likely source and install it.
+Please get in touch for advice or a free quote.

-It is important that your mounting systems lasts as long as your solar system - in other words 20 to 30 years minimum.
-For this to be the case it needs to weatherproof, durable and utilise secure fixings.
-Furthermore, it is important that the system complies with Building Regulations.
-The installation must not compromise the structural integrity or the fire safety of the building.
+It is important that your mounting system lasts as long as your solar system — a minimum of 20 to 30 years.
+To achieve this it must be weatherproof, durable, and use secure fixings appropriate for the roof type.
+It must also comply with Building Regulations: the installation must not compromise the structural integrity or fire safety of the building.

-As part of our product selection process, we check our mounting systems achieve the necessary compliance.
+As part of our product selection process, we verify that all mounting systems we use meet the necessary compliance standards.

 Jobs and Careers